Your vision is measured by your eyesight prescription.

 Astigmatism is a vision error that causes blurred or distorted vision.

-• Sph (sphere) – This measures whether you are long or short sighted
+- Sph (sphere) – This measures whether you are long or short-sighted

-This condition is called Presbyopia and is a natural part of the aging process.
+This condition is called Presbyopia and is a natural part of the ageing process.
 It is often first experienced by men and women aged between 40 to 45 years old.
 Typically, objects close to us become blurred and is at this point we need reading glasses.

 The lens of our eye puts objects in focus like the zoom on a camera.
-Using ciliary muscles in the eye, the lens adjust focus automatically.
+Using ciliary muscles in the eye, the lens adjusts focus automatically.
 It is something we take for granted.